simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 ### <a name="BaseWeatherRenderer"/> BaseWeatherRenderer(simul::clouds::Environment env, simul::base::MemoryInterface m)
 Default constructor: if env is NULL, a new Environment will be created.

+### <a name="~BaseWeatherRenderer"/> ~BaseWeatherRenderer()
+The main base class for all weather renderers, such as SimulGLWeatherRenderer, SimulWeatherRenderer (DX11) etc.

+The derived classes of BaseWeatherRenderer create and maintain the renderers for weather elements such as clouds, sky, rain and so on.
+So to use these sub-renderers it is usual to create an instance of one of the weather renderers, and allow this instance to manage the others.

 ### <a name="CleanUpFramebuffers"/>void CleanUpFramebuffers(int max_age)
 Delete framebuffers that have not been used in max_age frames, to free GPU memory.